cseseniordesign/rna-nanostructures/documentation/tutorials/wagtail.md

 Once you add a block, fill out the necessary information.
 The majority of them will give you a space that says *Custom Class*.
 Enter a specific and unique name for the class and you should be able to apply custom CSS later.
-Wagtail uses Bootstrap, so you can also use Bootstrap classes for my customization.
-Each element is in a row, so you can use Bootstrap Column classes for organization.
+**Wagtail uses Bootstrap, so you can also use Bootstrap classes for customization.** Each element is in a row, so you can use Bootstrap Column classes for organization.

 ### Editing CSS